thesandboxgame/sandbox-smart-contracts/pull_request_template.md

 # Checklist:

-- [ ] My Pull Request applies to a single purpose
+- [ ] Pull Request applies to a single purpose
-- [ ] I have added comments to my code where needed
+- [ ] I've added comments to my code where needed
-- [ ] I have updated any relavent docs
+- [ ] I've updated any relevant docs
-- [ ] I have added tests (and stories for frontend components) that prove my fix is effective or that my feature works
+- [ ] I've added tests to show that my changes achieve the desired results
-- [ ] I have performed a self-review of my own code
-- [ ] If my code involves visual changes, I am adding applicable screenshots to this thread
+- [ ] I've reviewed my code
+- [ ] I've followed established naming conventions and formatting
+- [ ] All tests are passing locally